92Kat/recipies4bolivia/README.md

 # recipies4bolivia
-A healthy recipe provider for basic ingredients in response of the socio-economic situation in Bolivia.
-Built by a Bolivian for Bolivians.
+Free healthy recipe app for Bolivian families — get nutritious, tasty meal ideas using whatever ingredients you have at home.
+Built by a Bolivian, for Bolivians.